 Select an application edition.

-ImportantThe Lightweight Edition and Professional Edition are in an invite-only beta phase.
-If you are not part of the beta test, your application defaults to the Standard Edition, and you do not need to select an edition.
+ImportantThe Lightweight Edition and Professional Edition are currently in an invite-only beta phase.
+For users not participating in the beta test, applications are created as the Standard Edition by default.

 Lightweight Edition: Provides the minimum feature set required to run an application.
-This edition does not support the Application Monitoring and Microservices Governance features.
+It does not support the Application Monitoring and Microservices Governance features.

 Standard Edition: Includes the Basic Application Monitoring feature.
 The Advanced Application Monitoring and Microservices Governance features must be enabled and purchased separately.

-Professional Edition: Includes the Advanced Application Monitoring and Microservices Governance features.
-They do not need to be enabled or purchased separately.
+Professional Edition: Includes the Advanced Application Monitoring and Microservices Governance features, which do not need to be enabled or purchased separately.

 -